Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

 \subsection{Variational Quantum Algorithms}

-VQAs represent state-of-the-art methods for NISQ devices that have been proficiently used to determine the ground state properties of various many-body systems (see for example \cite{romero2021variational,grimsley2018adapt,tang2021qubit,cade2020strategies,montanaro2020compressed} and the recent review about VQAs~\cite{cerezo2020variational}).
+For the study of many-body systems in the NISQ era, VQAs represent state-of-the-art methods that have been proficiently used to determine ground (and excited) states' properties of various systems (see for example Refs.~\cite{romero2021variational,grimsley2019adaptive,tang2019qubit,cade2020strategies,montanaro2020compressed} and the recent review in Ref.~\cite{cerezo2020variational}).
 The protocol of a VQA usually follows the steps: $i$) map the problem onto the quantum device, $ii$) use a quantum circuit as an ``ansatz'' to generate a trial state that encodes the wavefunction of the many-body system, $iii$) evaluate a given cost function by repeated measurements, $iv$) optimize the quantum gates parameters of the ansatz circuit to minimize the cost function governed by a variational principle.
-In practice, one applies a unitary transformation $U(\vec{\theta})$ with tunable gate parameters (formally represented by the vector $\vec{\theta}$) to transform an initial state $\ket{\Psi_{ini}}$ into a trial state
+In practice, one applies a unitary transformation $\hat{U}(\vec{\theta})$ with tunable gate parameters (formally represented by the vector $\vec{\theta}$) to transform an initial state $\ket{\Psi_{ini}}$ into a trial state

-Often $\ket{\Psi_{ini}}$ is the ``all-zero'' state, but can be something else such as the Hartree--Fock state in electronic structure problems.
-If one seeks the ground state of a system, the cost function is usually the ground-state energy defined as
+Often $\ket{\Psi_{ini}}$ is chosen based on some physical motivations which depends on the targeted problem (e.g.~such as the Hartree--Fock state in electronic structure problems).
+If one seeks the ground state of a system, the cost function is usually the energy of the trial state defined as

-where $E_0$ is the exact ground-state energy and is a lower bound to the ground-state energy of the trial state $\ket{\Psi(\vec{\theta})}$.
+where $E_0$ is the exact ground-state energy which represents a natural lower bound for the energy of the trial state $\ket{\Psi(\vec{\theta})}$.
 In a real VQA experiment, the expectation value $E(\vec{\theta})$ is estimated by statistical sampling.
 The energy estimator will have an uncertainty based on the number of state preparations and measurements used.
 This energy is then passed to an external classical optimization routine which provides a new set of parameters $\vec{\theta}$ used to update the quantum circuit.
-The whole optimization process is repeated until global convergence is reached (i.e. until $E(\vec{\theta})$ is minimized).
+The whole optimization process is repeated until global convergence is reached (i.e.~until $E(\vec{\theta})$ is minimized).

+In the NISQ era, the overall performance of a VQA in encoding a many-body wavefunction is highly dependent on the properties of the ansatz that is considered (as mentioned in the introduction: expressibility, resource efficiency and trainability).
+In our study of CV ansatz, our attention turns towards the expressibility and resource efficiency, while the investigation of the trainability is left for future work.
+However, these properties are not independent, and the final performance should include the specification of the optimization as it may heavily influence the expressibility and resource efficiency of the VQA to achieve a given precision of the targeted state or energy.
+For this reason, studying all three properties is very difficult.